 After 10% of the contact hours for a class have elapsed, a student must withdraw from the course by notifying the Registrar via Platt College email, in person, or in writing.
-Once a student has notified the Registrar of his/her intent to drop a course, the Registrar will send official documentation to the student that must be completed and signed by the student in order to drop the course.
-A student may withdrawal in writing from a course at Platt College until the
+Once a student has notified the Registrar of his/her intent to withdraw from a course, the Registrar will send official documentation to the student that must be completed and signed by the student in order to withdraw from the course.
+A student may withdraw by email, in person, or in writing from a course at Platt College by 12 noon MST on or before Friday of the 11th week of the quarter.